mondeja/leptos-fluent/README.md

         // Name of the field in local storage to get and set the
         // current language of the user.
 By default, it is `"lang"`.
         localstorage_key: "language",

+        // Server side options (for `ssr`)
+        // -------------------------------
+        // Set the initial language from the Accept-Language header of the
+        // request.
+By default, it is `false`.
+        initial_language_from_accept_language_header: true,
     }};

     view! {